British vs American English:

-A famous innovator, Wellington asked his London shoemaker to adapt the kneelength leather Hessian boot by removing the trim, shortening it to the mid-calf and cutting it to fit tighter around the leg.
+A famous innovator, Wellington asked his London shoemaker to adapt the knee-length leather Hessian boot by removing the trim, shortening it to the mid-calf and cutting it to fit tighter around the leg.

+Wellington boots for men were once a symbol of high class and status.
 The hard-wearing design was perfect for riding and quickly made a splash with the British upper and middle classes seeking to emulate the wildly popular public figure.
 Years later the Wellington name was applied to rubber waterproof boots used in wet and muddy conditions, particularly on farms and across the countryside.

-The benefits of this tough and protective boot were also appreciated by workers in mines, chemical and food processing plants, hospital operating theatres, boats, and more recently the sterile environments needed for high-tech manufacturing.
+The benefits of this tough and protective boot were also appreciated by workers in mines, chemical and food processing plants, hospital operating theatres, boats, and more recently, the sterile environments needed for high-tech manufacturing.

-In defence of our mates (or buddies!) across the pond, calling them ‘rain boots’ is perhaps a bit more logical than naming them after a 19th century British commander – but us Brits love a bit of quirky tradition!
+In defense of our mates (or buddies!) across the pond, calling them ‘rain boots’ is perhaps a bit more logical than naming them after a 19th century British commander – but us Brits love a bit of quirky tradition!

 Whatever you call them, the boots have evolved from purely utilitarian items only available in drab colors into the eye-catching footwear enjoyed by everyone from style-conscious city center dwellers to residents of remote country estates.

 We have become famous for our brightly colored and printed rain boots.
-Our evergrowing collection features eye-catching patterns, beautiful floral and animal prints, including adorable bees and playful dogs.
+Our ever-growing collection features eye-catching patterns, beautiful floral and animal prints, including adorable bees and playful dogs.

 We have also written the next chapter on the welly’s history of innovation with our popular Wellibobs.
 These ankle rain boots have all the features of their taller cousin but in a handy short ankle style.
 Designed to pop on and pull off, they’re waterproof, feature a water-dispersing sole for better grip and include a removable faux-fur insole to keep your feet warm.